A Calabi-Yau algebra with $E_6$ symmetry and the Clebsch-Gordan series of $sl(3)$: A Calabi--Yau algebra with three elements.

 This set of instructions is compatible with the partial order $<$, in the sense that when applying one of these instructions to a subword of a word, we obtain a linear combination of words which are strictly smaller in the partial ordering.

-So according to \cite{Be}, to show that the set of ordered words in $(\ref{basisA})$ is a basis, we only need to check that the ambiguities are resolvable, and in our situation, the only non-trivial verification to make is the following.
+The diamond lemma formulated in \cite{Be} asserts that the set of ordered words in $(\ref{basisA})$ is a basis if all ambiguities are resolvable.
+In our situation, there is only one non-trivial ambiguity to check and the verification to make is the following.
 Starting from the word $CBA$, we have different possibilities of rewriting it (in fact two, depending on whether we start with reordering $CB$ or $BA$), and we must check that they result in the same linear combination.
 This is a straightforward verification for which we omit the details. \end{proof}

 \begin{rem} The algebra $\alg$ is linked to algebras studied previously: the specialisation $a_0=a_0'=a_3=0$ corresponds to the Racah algebra \cite{Zhedanov} and the specialisation $a_0=0$ is a particular case of the Heun--Racah algebra \cite{BCTVZ}.
+The specialisation $a_0=0$ has been also studied in the context of superintegrable models \cite{Mar}.
 There exists also a realisation of the algebra $\alg$ in terms of the generators of the Racah algebras: relations \eqref{relAlg} of $\alg$ are the ones between two different Heun--Racah operators (see Section \ref{sec:racah}).
 There is another realisation in terms of the Hahn generators.
 In this case, the relations of the algebra $\alg$ encode the relations between a Heun--Hahn operator \cite{VZ} and a more generic operator (see Section \ref{sec:hahn}). \end{rem}